wavefrontHQ/docs/pages/doc/charts.md

 #### Prefix

-A string to prefix the single stat with.
+A string to prefix the single stat.

 #### Value/Text Mapping